-Why does my bunny chew my wooden furniture and how do I stop it?
+Why does my bunny chew my furniture, discipline and training

 If you live with a bunny that likes to chew things you will know just how much damage can be done to the soft wooded edges of your furniture if left unchecked.
 Starting with rounding the corners off chair or table legs or chewing at the side of a coffee table and dressers, in time this can build up and you can find your home looking very tatty.

-Bunnies have a varied diet which includes many things we would normal consider inedible.
+Bunnies have a varied diet which includes many things we would normally consider inedible.
 Unfortunately, many of the materials the furniture in your home is made of is on the menu.
-These items can receive quite a munching as your bunny goes about it's daily business of wearing down their teeth and looking for some interesting non-digestible fiber to supplement their diet.
+These items can receive quite a munching as your bunny goes about its daily business of wearing down their teeth and looking for some interesting non-digestible fiber to supplement their diet.

-If you want to avoid any of these problems, then take a look at the following guides for the insider's guide to keeping your furniture looking neat.
+If you want to avoid any of these problems, then read on for the insider's guide to keeping your furniture looking neat.

 Only tell your bunny of when you catch them chewing your furniture or they won't understand why you are being mean to them